DHC: Complaints Policy

 8.1.1 The issue has not previously been dealt with as a complaint.

-8.1.2 The problem can be resolved quickly or within 2
+8.1.2 The problem can be resolved quickly or within 2 working days (or within a

 timescale that suits the member).